goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 <div class="hero-section" style="background: linear-gradient(135deg, var(--bg-alt) 0%, var(--bg-card) 100%); padding: 2rem; border-radius: 12px; margin: 2rem 0; border: 2px solid var(--border);">
   <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 2rem; align-items: center;">
     <div>
-      <h2 style="margin-top: 0; color: var(--text); font-size: 2rem;">A Deceptively Simple Challenge</h2>
+      <h2 style="margin-top: 0; color: var(--text); font-size: 2rem;">A Simple Challenge</h2>
       <p style="font-size: 1.125rem; line-height: 1.8; color: var(--text); margin-bottom: 1.5rem;">
-        FallingBallEnv is a custom OpenAI Gym environment that simulates a ball falling under gravity and bouncing off the floor.
-While appearing simple, it introduces a subtle challenge: <strong>the floor position is NOT included in the observation space</strong>, requiring models to infer this hidden boundary condition to predict when and how the ball will bounce.
+        I developed this simple environment where a ball falls and bounces, obeying the free fall of gravity.
+The floor position is not included in the observation space.
+Can the model learn to predict the next state of this environment, for example, the bouncing of the ball when it hits the ground?
       </p>

       <div class="quick-stats" style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 1rem; margin: 1.5rem 0;">